 FortiGate

-This guide will show you how to connect your FortiGate device to the GoodAccess Gateway via a site-to-site connection using the IPsec protocol.
+This guide will show you how to connect your FortiGate device to the GoodAccess Gateway via a site-to-site connection using the IPSec protocol.

 Step 1 - Creating a new branch connection